Substance Use Services

 HSS is one of three nonprofits in the nation chosen in 2018 by the National Council for Behavioral Health to participate in this Collaborative.

-The initiative, which will be coordinated locally in a joint effort between our organization and the Monroe County Sheriff’s Department, will focuses on early identification and treatment of mental health and substance abuse disorders of incarcerated individuals at the Monroe County Jail.
+The initiative, which will be coordinated locally in a joint effort between our organization and the Monroe County Sheriff’s Department, will focus on early identification and treatment of mental health and substance abuse disorders of incarcerated individuals at the Monroe County Jail.

 We want to address these issues the second the individuals come into the jail, so we can start the rehabilitation process much sooner and stop the cycle of recidivism.